-Failure to prepare is readiness to join the multitudes of ailing marriages, or to add a statistic to failed marriages.
+Failure to prepare is readiness to join the multitudes of ailing marriages, or to add a statistic to failed marriage

 Last week, we had a family seminar in church.
-I am not a notes-taker when listening to a sermon.
-I only simply listen, and whatever God speaks to my heart, that's what sticks.
+I am not a note-taker when listening to a sermon.
+I only listen, and whatever God speaks to my heart, that's what sticks.